 In November 1994, WXYC became the first radio station in the world to rebroadcast its signal over the Internet.

-We celebrated our 30th anniversary in March 2007.
-We're proud to be in our fourth decade of nationally-recognized innovative programming and strong support for independent and local artists and labels.
+We celebrated our 40th anniversary in March 2017.
+We’re proud to be in our fifth decade of nationally-recognized innovative programming and strong support for independent and local artists and labels.

 This was originally published in the Summer/Fall 2002 issue of In/Audible, WXYC’s newsletter